Roof edge protection

 Roof edge protection is fall protection equipment most commonly used during the construction of commercial buildings or residential housing.
 They can be used along with timber, steel, or concrete structures.
 It often consists of a toe board, a main guard rail and an intermediate rail.".
+Roof edge protection can take the form of personal fall arrest systems (PFAS), fall restraint systems, guardrail systems, warning line systems, safety monitors, or ladders.
+Since construction is one of the most dangerous professions in the world, roof edge protection offers much-needed protection against falls from heights which is one of the primary causes of fatalities for workers.